 Accessibility Support Services

 Goucher encourages all students who meet our eligibility requirements to consider studying abroad.
-OIS will work with you regarding any special needs you may have.
+Office of Global Education will work with you regarding any special needs you may have.
 However, we cannot guarantee that any or all of our program sites can accommodate all of your needs or interests.
-Please contact OIS for more information on students with different abilities studying abroad.
+Please contact Office of Global Education for more information on students with different abilities studying abroad.
 The National Clearinghouse on Disability and Exchange and Mobility International is also available to help assist you regarding your needs and interests.

 Information on Traveling Abroad with a Disability

 Individual countries have their own standards of accessibility for disabled travelers.
 Some countries have nondiscrimination laws that help to protect travelers with disabilities, while other countries do not.
 Preparation before you go can help ensure that your planned destination will be accessible, safe and enjoyable.
 Travelers with disabilities should review the Department of Transportation pamphlets New Horizons for the Air Traveler with a Disability and Plane Talk: Facts for Passengers With Disabilities .
 Both of these publications are available at the Department of Transportation’s website.
 In addition, students with disabilities should consider the following tips, and discuss their intended study abroad program with a physician.